Procedures for Employees with Disabilities to Request Workplace Accommodations

 - Undue hardship – significant difficulty or expense incurred by the employer in providing the requested accommodation.

-- Essential functions – those duties that bear more than a marginal relationship to the job at issue.
-The job description should contain the essential functions of the job including physical, behavioral, and minimal qualification requirements.
+- Essential functions – fundamental job duties that bear more than a marginal relationship to the job at issue.
+If the job description contains the essential functions of the job including physical, behavioral, and minimal qualification requirements, that description will be considered evidence of the essential functions of the job.
 If the position exists to perform a function, then that function is essential.
 A function may also be essential if:

 - it requires specialized skills;